Droukar/wp-install/README.md

-# Script d'installation de WordPress
+# WordPress Installation Script

-Ce script bash automatise l'installation de WordPress sur votre machine locale.
-Il configure également WordPress avec les informations de base de données fournies, installe et active un ensemble de plugins, et effectue d'autres configurations initiales.
+This bash script automates the installation of WordPress on your local machine.
+It also configures WordPress with the provided database information, installs and activates a set of plugins, and performs other initial configurations.

-## Prérequis
+## Prerequisites

 - MySQL
 - wget
-- Homebrew (pour les utilisateurs de Mac)
+- Homebrew (for Mac users)
 - WP-CLI

-## Utilisation
+## Usage

-1. Ouvrez un terminal.
+1. Open a terminal.
-2. Naviguez vers le répertoire contenant le script `wp_install.sh`.
+2. Navigate to the directory containing the `wp_install.sh` script.
-3. Rendez le script exécutable avec la commande suivante :
+3. Make the script executable with the following command:
     ```bash
     chmod +x wp_install.sh
     ```
-4. Exécutez le script avec la commande suivante :
+4. Run the script with the following command:
     ```bash
     ./wp_install.sh
     ```
-5. Le script vous demandera d'entrer les informations suivantes :
+5. The script will prompt you to enter the following information:
-    - Nom de la base de données
+    - Database name
-    - Nom d'utilisateur de la base de données
+    - Database username
-    - Mot de passe de la base de données
+    - Database password
-    - Hôte de la base de données
+    - Database host
-    - URL du site
+    - Site URL
-    - Titre du site
+    - Site title
-    - Nom d'utilisateur de l'administrateur
+    - Admin username
-    - Mot de passe de l'administrateur
+    - Admin password
-    - Email de l'administrateur
+    - Admin email

-## Ce que fait le script
+## What the Script Does

-1. Crée une base de données MySQL.
+1. Creates a MySQL database.
-2. Télécharge la dernière version de WordPress.
+2. Downloads the latest version of WordPress.
-3. Extrait WordPress et le déplace dans le répertoire souhaité.
+3. Extracts WordPress and moves it to the desired directory.
-4. Crée et configure le fichier `wp-config.php`.
+4. Creates and configures the `wp-config.php` file.
-5. Installe WP-CLI.
+5. Installs WP-CLI.
-6. Installe WordPress via WP-CLI.
+6. Installs WordPress via WP-CLI.
-7. Change la langue de WordPress en français.
+7. Changes the WordPress language to French.
-8. Modifie la structure des permaliens.
+8. Modifies the permalink structure.
-9. Crée des pages.
+9. Creates pages.
-10. Définit les pages d'accueil et de blog.
+10. Sets the home and blog pages.
-11. Crée un menu et ajoute des éléments de menu.
+11. Creates a menu and adds menu items.
-12. Supprime les thèmes et plugins par défaut.
+12. Deletes default themes and plugins.
-13. Installe et active le thème GeneratePress et son thème enfant.
+13. Installs and activates the GeneratePress theme and its child theme.
-14. Installe et active un ensemble de plugins.
+14. Installs and activates a set of plugins.
-15. Désactive les mises à jour automatiques pour les thèmes et plugins.
+15. Disables automatic updates for themes and plugins.

 ## Note

-Ce script est destiné à être utilisé sur une machine locale pour le développement.
-Ne l'utilisez pas dans un environnement de production.
+This script is intended for use on a local machine for development purposes.
+Do not use it in a production environment.